elexLogo

 UPS is the best option in general for:

-• Businesses looking for discounted prices on large packages.
+• Businesses are looking for discounted prices on large packages.

 • eCommerce stores that cater to an international audience and fulfill international orders quickly.